xadina/cloudformation-macros/latest_param/README.md

 # ParamVersion CloudFormation Macro

-The `ParamVersion` macro provides a function-scoped `ParamVersion` property for CloudFormation resources.
+The `LatestParam` macro provides a function-scoped `LatestParam` property for CloudFormation resources.
 It allows you to extract a Tag specified in a stack so that it can be reused elsewhere.

-## How to install and use the ParamVersion macro
+## How to install and use the LatestParam macro

 ### Deploying